mvolkmann/MyUnixEnv/notes/GoNotes.md

 ## Slices

 - a view into an array with a variable length
+- the zero value is nil
+- a distinct type from arrays
+  - [3]int is an array
+  - []int is a slice
+  - functions that take an argument that is a slice cannot be passed an array
+  - many functions prefer slices over arrays
+  - nearly always you should create slices instead of arrays
-- create by specifying the start (inclusive) and end (exclusive) indexes of an array
+- can create a slice by specifying the start (inclusive) and end (exclusive) indexes of an array
   - ex. `mySlice := myArr[start:end]`
   - if `start` is omitted, it defaults to 0
   - if `end` is omitted, it defaults to the array length
   - so `myArr[:]` creates a slice over the entire array
 - modifying elements of a slice modifies the underlying array
 - multiple slices on the same array see the same data
+- `len(mySlice)` returns the number of elements it contains (length)
+- `cap(mySlice)` returns the number of elements in the underlying array (capacity)
 - a slice literal creates a slice and an underlying array
+  - ex. `mySlice := []int{}` creates a slice where length and capacity are 0
-  - ex. `mySlice := []int{2, 4, 6}`
+  - ex. `mySlice := []int{2, 4, 6}` creates a slice where length and capacity are 3
   - looks like an array literal, but without a specified length
   - can also specify values at specific indices
-    - ex. `mySlice := []int{2: 6, 1: 4, 0: 2} // same as above`
+    - ex. `mySlice := []int{2: 6, 1: 4, 0: 2}` is the same as the previous example
-- `len(mySlice)` returns the number of elements it contains (length)
-- `cap(mySlice)` returns the number of elements in the underlying array (capacity)
+    - ex. `mySlice := []int{3: 7, 0: 2}` creates a slice where
+      length and capacity are 4 (one more than the highest specified index)
-- to extend a slice, recreated it with different bounds
+- to append new elements to a slice
-  - ex. `mySlice = mySlice[newStart:newEnd]`
+  - `mySlice = append(mySlice, 8, 10)`
-- the zero value is nil
+    - appends the values 8 and 10
+  - if the underlying array is too small, a larger array is automatically allocated (doubling the current capacity) and the returned slice will refer to it
+  - cannot append to arrays which is a reason why slices are used more
 - `make` function
-  - can create a "dynamically-sized array"
-  - this is the most common way to create a slice, rather than manually creating the underlying array and then creating the slice
+  - can be used to create a slice and underlying array where the length and capacity are set without specifying initial elements
+    - avoids reallocating space when elements are added later which is somewhat inefficient
+  - if it is anticipated that many elements will be appended later, try to estimate the largest size needed at the start and use `make` to create the slice
   - ex. `mySlice := make([]int, 5)`
     - creates an underlying array of size 5 and a slice of length 5 and capacity of 5
   - ex. `mySlice := make([]int, 0, 5)`
     - creates an underlying array of size 5 and a slice with initial length 0 and initial capacity of 5
+- the most common ways to create a slice are to use a slice literal or the `make` function
+- manually creating an array and then creating a slice over it is far less common
-  - to expand the size of the slice
+- to change the view of a slice into its underlying array, recreate it with different bounds
-    `mySlice = mySlice[newStart:newEnd]`
+  - ex. `mySlice = mySlice[newStart:newEnd]`
 - slice elements can be slices (multidimensional slices)

 ```go